 Lemon/ Orange Peel – It is known for the antibacterial qualities of the peel’s natural oil which helps break up congestion.
 Used as a natural skin detox and for its uplifting properties.

-Eucalyptus – A superstar when it comes alleviating chest or nasal congestion.
+Eucalyptus – A superstar when it comes to alleviating chest or nasal congestion.
 Helps manage acne.

-Rose Petals – They tighten the skin tissue so works great as an anti-ageing botanical in steams.
+Rose Petals – They tighten the skin tissue so work great as an anti-ageing botanical in steams.
 Highly hydrating.